Azure/azure-quickstart-templates/201-web-app-python/gettingstarted.md

-# Linux WebApp with Python 3.7 support
+# Create a web app on Azure with Python 3.7 enabled.

 The purpose of this ARM Template is **deploy a web app with Python** using a **web app**.